kordano/lesezeichen/README.md

 For quick intro compile clojurescript

 ```
-lein cljsbuild once dev
+lein cljsbuild once dev-auth dev-client
 ```

-and run it with
+Fill in relevant data in 'opt/server-config.edn' and run it with
 ```
-lein run resources/server-config.edn
+lein run opt/server-config.edn
 ```

 Then visit <http://localhost:8087/>